Jacotheron/Repetier-Firmware/README.md

 - Trajectory smoothing for smoother lines.
 - Nozzle pressure control for improved print quality with RAMPS.
 - Fast - 40000 Hz and more stepper frequency is possible with a 16 MHz AVR.
-- Support for Arduino Due based boards allowing much faster speeds.
-- Multiple extruder supported (max.
-6 extruder).
 - Standard ASCII and improved binary (Repetier protocol) communication.
 - Autodetect the command protocol, so it will work with any host software.
 - Important parameters are stored in EEPROM and can easily be modified without recompilation of the firmware.
-- Automatic bed leveling.
-- Mixed extruder.
 - Detection of heater/thermistor decoupling.
 - 2 fans plus thermistor controlled fan.
 - Multi-Language support, switchable at runtime.